khanra321/VaB/README.md

 <h1>Overview</h1>
 A real-time desktop application that uses a webcam to control system volume and screen brightness using hand gestures.
 The project uses MediaPipe for hand landmark detection, OpenCV for video capture & visualization, pycaw to control Windows audio, and screen_brightness_control to set brightness.

-The app includes a 3‑second "Shaka" trigger (thumb + pinky open, other fingers folded) — when the Shaka sign is shown the controller becomes active for 3 seconds and during that window:
+The app includes a 3‑second "Shaka" trigger (thumb + pinky open, other fingers folded) — when the Shaka sign is shown, the controller becomes active for 3 seconds, and during that window:

 --Left hand (thumb + index) controls screen brightness.